AnkitaSriSP/Image-Stitcher/README.md

 * **Repetitive patterns**: Textures or tiles that repeat can confuse both deep features and edge matching.
 * **Weak edges or noisy borders**: Inaccurate edge similarity scores can lead to misplacements.
 * **Low contrast areas**: Deep features may become nearly identical, reducing discriminative power.
-* The image stitcher requires patches to be of the same shape.
+* The image stitcher assumes patches to be of the same shape.
 It cannot handle varying patch shapes.

 ---